fabianwilflingsederxxxl/techstack-tutorial/09-managing-content/Readme.md

 The next two chapters are optional topics and show how we would approach new features in the stack and add content and functionality in our platform.

-In this chapter, we are going to implement a simple way to manage articles based on plain markdown files.
+In this chapter we will implement a simple way to manage articles based on plain markdown files.

 Download the [placeholder markdown file](https://pastebin.com/raw/K5fjJGkf) and **save** it as `public/documents/lorem.md`.

 The public folder is defined in the `src/shared/server/index.js` as a public path and we will use it to store our documents.
-There are styles we don't need in there any more so **delete** the `css` Folder.
+There are styles we don't need in there anymore so **delete** the `css` Folder.

 We use the package `marked` for Mark Down Rendering: